aircodelabs/documate/ui/vitepress/README.md

-# Documate Vitepress
+# Documate UI - Vitepress

-A plugin for integrating Documate into your Vitepress site.
+A UI component for integrating Documate into your Vitepress site.
+Already styled to match your Vitepress theme.

 ## Usage